qusers/Q6/README.md

 20/01/2014

-In order to compile, using gfortran,  with Alex's additional subroutine for angle constraints it's necessary to turn of the symbols flush and iargc, which he has turned on as he's most likely compiling with ifortran.
+In order to compile using gfortran with Alexandre Barrozo's additional subroutine for angle constraints it's necessary to turn off the flush and iargc symbols.